 This Regulation establishes technical requirements for the type approval of motor vehicles with regard to crankcase emissions (Type 3 test) and exhaust emissions at low ambient temperature (Type 6 test) for emissions of gaseous compounds.

-In addition, this Regulation lays down rules for in-service conformity for emissions and battery durability; anti-tampering, security and cybersecurity; and manipulation devices and manipulation strategies.
+In addition, this Regulation lays down rules for in-service conformity for tailpipe and evaporative emissions, battery durability, electric range ratio of pure electric vehicles at low temperatures, brake emissions and on-board monitoring; as well as rules for anti-tampering, security and cybersecurity; and manipulation devices and manipulation strategies.

 1.1.
-This Regulation shall apply to vehicles of categories M1, and N1 .
+This Regulation shall apply to vehicles of categories M1 and N1 .

 At the request of the manufacturer, for vehicles of category N2 between 3.5 and 5 tonnes maximum mass originating from a type of vehicle of category N1, the approval authority may grant an emission type-approval if the vehicle meets the requirements for a type of vehicle of category N1.

-[At the manufacturer's request, type approval granted under this Regulation may be extended from vehicles mentioned above to special purpose vehicles of categories M1, and N1 .
-The manufacturer shall demonstrate to the type approval authority which granted the type approval that the vehicle in question is a special purpose vehicle.1]

 2. Definitions

 For the purposes of this Regulation the definitions in UN Regulation No. 154 shall apply, unless specified otherwise below, in which case the following definitions shall apply: